Private members-only forum

 Have you tried reaching out to your state's bar association?
 They sometimes have free resources or mediation services.

 Adding my experience: I was with a federal agency for 9 years.
 When the DOGE-related RIF came through, they gave us 30 days notice and offered 2 weeks severance — for NINE YEARS of service.
-No VERA/VSIP (voluntary early retirement or buyout) was offered even though those programs were available.
+No VERA/VSIP (voluntary early retirement or buyout) was offered even though those programs were available no cap.

 What really bothers me: colleagues in the same office who were politically connected got transferred to other positions.
 Those of us who weren't connected got the RIF notice.
 Classic prohibited personnel practice?